 Sea salt and freshly ground black pepper, to your taste

-150g of wild and red rice (you can buy this pre-mixed in all Asian stores)
+150g of brown, red and wild rice (you can buy this pre-mixed in Asian stores)

 1 400g can of organic black beans, drained and rinsed